Open position Fm and its movable form and variations.

 A a sus or suspension displaces the third of a chord.
 An Am sus4 or Am sus2 would be the same as the sus4 and sus2 chords in lesson one's A major chord.

-No videos for Fm - Open Position and Movable Forms at this time.
-Filming a lot of videos for various lessons, songs and books.
+Related Songs for Fm - Open Position and Movable Forms at this time.

 FREE Bronze Plan - A limited selection of basic lessons ( currently over 140 ) and 100+ songs for ukulele as well as basic general music reference material — Completely FREE — Simply Register/Signup to access associated lessons, books, songs and their related assets.